Build. Build a system. Help build someone. Build yourself. Build.

 Jehyun Lee, Farren Tang, Pingxiao Ye, Fahim Abbasi, Phil Hay, and Dinil Mon Divakaran, “D-Fence: A Flexible, Efficient, and Comprehensive Phishing Email Detection System,” in IEEE European Symposium on Security and Privacy (IEEE EuroS&P), 2021 [PDF].

-Building phishing detector resilient to adversarial attack:
+Evaluating phishing detectors' resilience to adversarial attack:

 Machine Unlearning: